marmelab/react-admin/docs/TabbedForm.md

 ## Dynamic Tab Label

 `<TabbedForm>` often contain not only inputs, but also related data (e.g. the reviews of a product).
-Users appreviate that the label of such tabs show the actual number of related elements, to avoid clicking on a tab to reveal an empty list.
+Users appreciate that the label of such tabs show the actual number of related elements, to avoid clicking on a tab to reveal an empty list.

 ![dynamic tab label](./img/FormTab-dynamic-label.png)